 Russia-Ukraine conflict: Europe will be on the wrong side of history if chooses not to mediate

-For a region that is no stranger to war, Europe should understand that a prolonged conflict would only destabilise it in the coming years
+For a region that is no stranger to war, Europe should understand that a prolonged conflict will only destabilise it in the coming years

 Jacques Chirac was a flawed leader.
 His tenure as France's president from 1995 to 2007 was marred by both personal and political scandals.
 In 2011, he was convicted of corruption.
 But today, three years after he passed away in 2019 it’s time Europe remembered him.